walshbr/introduction-to-text-analysis/issues/google_ngram.md

 > Where is this data coming from?

 The Google NGram Viewer offers a dropdown menu where you can select a corpus for study.
 Our results would look a lot different depending on which corpus we selected.
-The corpora for these options are pulled from the Google Book scanning project.
+The corpora for these options are pulled from the Google Books scanning project.